duy303-debug/Pizza-Sales-ETL-Data-Warehouse-and-Power-BI-Dashboard/README.md

 ## Overview

 This project focuses on building an end-to-end ETL pipeline for pizza sales data using SQL Server Integration Services (SSIS), SQL Server, and a Data Warehouse.

-The project extracts data from the source system, performs data cleansing and transformation, and loads the processed data into a Data Warehouse designed using a Star Schema.
+The pipeline extracts, cleanses, transforms, and loads pizza sales data into a Data Warehouse designed using a Star Schema.

-The Data Warehouse is then connected to Power BI to provide interactive dashboards and business insights for pizza sales analysis.
+The Data Warehouse is then connected to Power BI to analyze sales performance and answer key business questions, such as:

+- How does revenue change from month to month?
+- Which pizzas generate the highest revenue?
+- Which pizzas have the highest sales volume?
+- How many orders are placed?
+- Which time period has the highest number of orders?
+- Which pizza categories and sizes are most popular?

 ---